trevorki/ultimate-rules-rag/texts/Ultiworld-Ultimate-Glossary.md

 ## D
 To intercept or knock the disc out of the air on defense that creates a turnover.
 The most basic defensive stat tracked in ultimate.
-Synonymous terms: "Block"
+Synonymous terms: 'Block'

 ## D-line
 The defensive line, typically referring to the group of players on a team that predominantly play defensive points.
 May refer to a specific seven players taking the field for a specific defensive point, or an entire unit of players on a team's roster.

 ## Dad backhand
 A throw that is released with the back of the hand facing the target where the entire throwing motion takes place on the same side of the body as the hand throwing the disc as opposed to winding up across the body.
-Synonymous terms: "Barbecue backhand"
+Synonymous terms: 'Barbecue backhand'

 ## Dead disc
 A state when the disc is not actively in play, for example during a stoppage for a foul discussion.
 A dead disc requires acknowledgment from both teams to be brought back into a state of active play.

 ## Deep deep
 The player that covers the area furthest downfield from the thrower in a zone or switching defensive scheme.
-Synonymous terms: "Last back," "Deep"
+Synonymous terms: 'Last back,' 'Deep'

 ## Dish
 A short pass.
 Most often, this is a reset throw or one to a player that is moving downfield with forward momentum, usually with their eyes on the downfield cutters.
-Synonymous terms: "Dishy"
+Synonymous terms: 'Dishy'

 ## Doink
 A dropped pass that is normally a high-percentage catch.